 It has also led to an increased understanding of blood groups and an instant analysis of new infections, such as Sars.

 The effects of the discovery of DNA haven’t yet been fully explored.
 The potential is huge and it is still a very active area of research.
 Nobody knows what we can achieve in the future.

 There has always been a need to reduce the patient’s pain during medical procedures.
 At one point, doctors had to rely on uncertain methods like alcohol or opiates which could cause further complications and do more damage.
 They were also not reliably effective.

-The following year, Dr James Young Simpson from Scotland discovered the effects of chloroform, which soon replaced ether and led to a more widespread use of operations to treat conditions.
+The following year, Dr James Young Simpson from Scotland discovered the effects of chloroform, which soon replaced ether and led to more widespread use of operations to treat conditions.

 The introduction of anaesthesia is a key example of healthcare’s efforts to alleviate human suffering.

 This is the discovery that it is micro-organisms that live inside our bodies that cause infectious diseases.
 This may seem obvious to us now, but in 1847 it was revolutionary.

 A Viennese doctor, Ignaz Semmelweis started looking into germ theory after one of his colleagues died of blood poisoning after performing an autopsy on a woman who died in labour.

 Dr Semmelweis introduced cleanliness protocols to his operating theatres and asked the medical community to follow his steps.